MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning

 \section{Acknowledgments}

 This work was supported by NSF CAREER Award IIS-2145280, a grant from Open Philanthropy, and by the NSF AI Institute for Foundations of Machine Learning (IFML).
-Thanks to Kathryn Kazanas and Keziah Reina for annotating MuSR.
+This material is also based on research that is in part supported by the Air Force Research Laboratory (AFRL), DARPA, for the KAIROS program under agreement number FA8750-19-2-1003.
+Thanks to Kathryn Kazanas and Keziah Reina for providing human judgments on MuSR.
 Thanks to Juan Diego Rodriguez and members of the UT TAUR lab for helpful discussion and feedback.